alexnathanson/solarserver/README.md

 * Pi SCL to sensor Scl
 * Pi SDA to sensor Sda

-Wire the USB- together and connect to GND of Pi Connect the USB+ to the Vin+ and Vin- pins
+Wire the USB- together and connect to GND of Pi<br>
+Connect the USB+ to the Vin+ and Vin- pins

 Installing CircuitPython Libraries on Raspberry Pi